InformaticsMatters/ansible-infrastructure/README.md

         --vault-password-file vault-pass.txt

 ### Plays
-The following plays are supported, captured in corresponding `site-*.yml` playbook files: -
+The following plays are supported, captured in corresponding `site*.yml` playbook files: -

 -   `site` (for infrastructure deployment)
+-   `site-infrastructure_create-user-db` (to create a database user and database)
+-   `site-infrastructure_alter-user-password` (to change a database user password)
+-   `site-infrastructure_delete-user-db` (to delete a database user and database)
 -   `site-infrastructure-recovery` (to recover database content from a backup)

 ## Deleting the infrastructure